-Frankie had only cheap plastic switchblades lining his conscience, but he carried a real one.
-One was allowed.
-He wore government corpState-sanctioned clothes.
-The kind with Ché and oil stains on them.
-He was a rebel in his own mind in a place that shot rebels.
-His was inner rebellion.
-Rebellion frozen in tinfoil.
-But he liked the idea of “edging” and living close to death.
+Frankie carried a switchblade because one was allowed.
+He wore government CorpState-sanctioned clothes, the kind with the Ché logo and oil stains on them.
+He was a Punkrebel, who was ready for anything the feds cooked up.
+The government shot real rebels but designated certain behavioral But Frankie liked the idea of “edging” and living close to death.
 He said he did.
 And I thought and talked like he did.

 Looked like there were plenty of escorts today.
-We found our seats while the hip hop shook the building.
+We found our seats while the hip-hop shook the building.
 The Gangs were warming up, swinging chains, fist fighting one another.
 The two shooters were taking target practice.
-Blood’s shooter Kool Papa Ice, led the league in kills.
-He had 26 and there were still over ten blood matches to go in the season.
+Blood’s shooter Kool Papa Ice led the league in kills.
+He had twenty-six and there were still over ten Blood matches to go in the season.
 He could break the record.

 The Event helicopter, with the giant BankCorp logo on it, hovered above the field.
 Violations were answered with precision laser shots.
-They could take out a Gangsta or spectator for over a month.
+They could take out a gangsta or spectator for over a month.
 GetItOn started and right away Kansas City had three half hits.
 Crip’s were down everywhere.
-This set the pattern for the remainder, and the final was 6-2 Kansas City.
+This set the pattern for the remainder, and the final was six to two Kansas City.
 A big upset.
 Four full hits.
-The Bloods bled, the stadium emptied and we went home with 334 safety points.
+The Bloods bled, the stadium emptied and we went home with three hundred thirty-four safety points.
 More than could be said for over a hundred – the tote board flashed – that didn’t make it, in Grand Stand Jam – but that’s GangstaHit.